Rish-J9/Cyclisitic-Bike-Share/README.md

 ## Project Overview

 - **Phase 1:** Data analysis using SQL scripts to clean, transform, and extract insights from the raw bike-share data.
-- **Phase 2:** Data visualization using Power BI to communicate findings and business recommendations.
+- **Phase 2:** Data visualization using Power BI to communicate findings and business recommendations, and performing A/B test to validate the percentage difference in ride length

 ## Getting Started